 Based on reports in the media, the Indus River Treaty between India and Pakistan is under scrutiny by the Indian government.
 While there may be a geo‐strategic case for scrutiny of the treaty, there are serious geographical, geological and ecological issues that a relook of the treaty raises.

-Before reveiwing the Indus River Treaty, India should take notes from earlier dam construction in the Himalayas.
-Reuters
+take note of lessons from earlier dam construction in the Himalayas.
+The

 In locations prone to great earthquakes, the design of dams will have to be stringent and therefore the construction will be very costly.
 For example, in 1997, geologist KS Valdiya commented unfavourably on the location and design of the Tehri Dam – one of the world’s tallest dams situated on the Bhagirathi River in the earthquake‐prone state of Uttarakhand.